-san-pie asked: im sorry to ask, but i was wondering if you may show us how to draw abs please?
+san-pie said: im sorry to ask, but i was wondering if you may show us how to draw abs please?

 I STILL TAKE A LONG TIME TO DRAW OK looking abs HHahA SOBS AND LIES DOWN but yeah!!
 GO LOOK AND Some real life abs i promise you it’ll be ten times more helpful than my crude doodles!!

 PLS TAKE THIS WITH A GRAIN OF ASALT AND Hope this helps u out a little!!

 I just started making some references for myself, but got carried away hahah… ha :’D

 I figured I’d share.
 I’m hoping to make a series of these things for all the drawing bits that give me trouble: woman torsos, hands, wings, different body types, etc.